tigerfarm/nodehttp/README.md

 ````
 git push heroku master
 ````
 + Test.
-My Node program: webserver.js, is running and PHP is available.
+My Node program (webserver.js) is running and PHP is available.
+The application confirms this.

-+ Optional, log into the Heroku app and list the buildpacks.
++ Optionally, log into the Heroku app and list the buildpacks.
 ````
 $ heroku run /bin/bash
 Running /bin/bash on : tighttp... up, run.3791 (Free)